kljp/sage/README.md

 # SAGE: toward on-the-fly gradient compression ratio scaling

 ## Description
 > ***SAGE*** is abbreviation of 'Sparsity-Adjustable Gradient Exchanger'.
 SAGE supports dynamic scaling of gradient compression ratio on-the-fly.
-Benchmarks include: 1) Image Classification using CNNs, 2) Language Modelling using LSTMs `cnn-lstm`, and 3) Recommendation using NCF `ncf`.
+Benchmarks include: 1) image classification using CNNs, 2) language modelling using LSTMs `cnn-lstm`, and 3) recommendation using NCF `ncf`.

 ## How to setup

-To install the necessary dependencies, create Conda environment using `environment.yml` by running the following commands (note: check compatibility of each package version such as `cudatoolkit` and `cudnn` with your device, e.g., NVIDIA Tesla V100 GPU is compatible).
+To install the necessary dependencies, create Conda environment using `environment.yml` by running the following commands. ***Note***: check compatibility of each package version such as `cudatoolkit` and `cudnn` with your device, e.g., NVIDIA Tesla V100 GPU is compatible.

 ```bash
 $ conda env create --file environment.yml